jozsarato/PyEyeSim/README.md

 this is a library for eye-movement comparison

-it is intended for comparing fixations and scanpath.
+it is intended for comparing fixation statistics and scanpaths.

 three main functionalities: